argoproj/argo-workflows/docs/cli.md

 You'll need to configure your commands to use the Argo Server if you have [offloaded node status](offloading-large-workflows.md) or are trying to access your [workflow archive](workflow-archive.md).

-To do so, set the `ARGO_SERVER` environment variable, e.g.:
+To do so, set the `ARGOCD_SERVER` environment variable, e.g.:

 ```
-export ARGO_SERVER=localhost:2746
+export ARGOCD_SERVER=localhost:2746
 ```

 See [TLS](tls.md).